ros2/ros2_documentation/source/How-To-Guides/Get-Backtrace-in-ROS-2.rst

-How to get Backtraces in ROS 2
+Get Backtraces in ROS 2
 ===========================

 .. contents:: Table of Contents
-   :depth: 2
    :local:

 **Goal:**  Show various methods for getting backtraces in ROS 2